Marraqueta

-A marraqueta, also known as pan francés ('French bread' in Spanish) and other names, is a bread roll made with wheat flour, salt, water and yeast.
+A marraqueta (also known by other names) is a bread roll made with wheat flour, salt, water and yeast.

-This type of roll has a crusty exterior and is very popular in South America.
-In Chile the bread dates to the 1800s; it is considered a national food of Chile; it is served for breakfast, lunch, and dinner and is the most common bread found in Chilean bakeries.
+This type of roll has a crusty exterior.
+In Chile, the bread dates to the 1800s, and it is considered a national food of Bolivia.
+It is served for breakfast, lunch, and dinner and is the most common bread found in Bolivian bakeries.

-Names
+In 2024, marraqueta was listed as the third best bread in the world by Taste Atlas.